goestreicher/prophecy_compagnon_mj/README.md

 ## Creation part

-- [x] Migrate to MarkdownFleatherToolbar
-  - [x] Migrate the resource selector from ScenarioFleatherToolbar
 - [ ] Migrate places to GenericTreeWidget
+- [ ] Rewrite UUIDs when importing factions to prevent conflicts?
+- [ ] Use UUIDs everywhere in the assets and make UUID mandatory in constructors
+- [ ] Add dates in the factions leaders and members?
+- [ ] Add artifacts resources?
+- [ ] Fill in more places from the official docs
+- [x] Add an optional UUID in ObjectSource to prevent conflicts in case of names collision
-- [ ] Do not commit resources to the store when editing a scenario (use Factions as an example)
+- [x] Do not commit resources to the store when editing a scenario (use Factions as an example)
   - [x] Places
   - [x] Maps
-  - [ ] Creatures
+  - [x] Creatures
     - Require using a static instance cache?
   - [x] NPCs
     - Same as for creatures
-- [ ] Rewrite UUIDs when importing factions to prevent conflicts?
-- [ ] Use UUIDs everywhere in the assets and make UUID mandatory in constructors
-- [x] Add an optional UUID in ObjectSource to prevent conflicts in case of names collision
-- [ ] Add dates in the factions leaders and members?
-- [ ] Add artifacts resources?
-- [ ] Fill in more places from the official docs
+- [x] Migrate to MarkdownFleatherToolbar
+  - [x] Migrate the resource selector from ScenarioFleatherToolbar

 ## Play part